 Related Article: How to declutter your living room

 In this digital era, computer keyboards get a lot of use.
+With that use comes all of the little particles that fall in between the keys and just sit there.

 Depending on the frequency of use, you should spray out the keyboard with compressed air once a week to clear out any debris.
 You can use a paintbrush or toothpick to remove anything stuck between the keys.